-Hike to White River Canyon from Timberline Lodge
+White River Canyon Hike from Timberline Lodge

 An early snowfall at Timberline Lodge has made me late to the game with this publishing this week, so in honor of my premature longing for next summer, here is the hike to White River Canyon and the Buried Forest Overlook on the slopes of Mt Hood.
 The shortest and easiest hike from Timberline Lodge that leads to a spectacular destination, the trek out to White River Canyon is great for families, beginners, and anyone looking for dramatic alpine scenery without needing to do intense conditioning beforehand.
 Hiking a short section of the Pacific Crest Trail will bring you to a glacially carved valley where you can see the headwaters of the White River and the stumps of an old forest that volcanic flows destroyed during Mt Hood’s last eruptive period.
 Here is everything you need to know about the hike to White River Canyon.